 The jitter transfer function is a ratio between the jitter output and jitter input for a component, or system often expressed in dB.
 A negative dB jitter transfer indicates the element removed jitter.
-A positive dB jitter transfer indicates the element added jitter.
-A zero dB jitter transfer indicates the element had no effect on jitter.
+A positive dB jitter transfer indicates the element had no effect on jitter.